 We can do almost anything on our mobile phones: order groceries, turn on the lights, even have a Skype session with the doctor to make sure our fever is not something more serious.
 Booking travel?
 That's a given.
-But one of the leading travel sites, Kayak, Is looking beyond your smart phone to other places where you'll want to arrange your travel plans.
+But one of the leading travel sites, Kayak, wants to explore new devices and technologies that travelers will use to plan their next vacation.

 GearBrain caught up with Kayak's Chief Scientist and vice president of technology, Matthias Keller, who oversees its A.I. efforts.
-We asked him about the future destinations Kayak is eyeing for its app and — whether that's virtually reality or the inside of your car.
+We asked him about future destinations Kayak is eyeing for its app — whether that's virtual reality or the inside of your car.

 Kaohsiung, Taiwan Lotus Pond's Dragon and Tiger Pagodas.iStock

 Can we book a vacation through Alexa or Google Assistant?

 Forward looking, voice is the probably the biggest for Kayak.
 It has a lot of traction and is reaching nearly every household.
 We're in voice, in apps.
 These capabilities exist in smart speakers in the house, but also on phones.
 We're going live now on Alexa.
 We are connected through Google Assistant, which enables us to tap into their ecosystem.

 Voice assistants are also coming into cars, and it will be interesting to book hotels while driving, and not looking away from the street.

 But it's still very early and no one is giving numbers.
 What I can say is we are definitely seeing good growth in the market.
 And as people are getting more devices, we're seeing in situations such as Black Friday or the holiday season, more growth specifically around transactions.
 It's still extremely early and it's uncommon to buy things with voice.
 And there has to be more work done that's related to things like payments, which is clunky to be honest.